snesin/ng-dialog/README.md

 * You can create new templates based on what is best for your application.
 * Templates should support both flavors: single-view and multiple-view.
 * ngDialog performs simple token replacement in file names and file contents:
     * Note the `#` in the following tokens.
-These are used in both single-view and multiple-view templates.
+These are used insert dialog properties.
         * `{#NAME}` - the UpperCamelCase name of the dialog. ie: `MyNew`
         * `{#FILE}` - the name of the dialog in either angular-standard.format or UpperCamelCaseFormat, depending on the format option chosen. ie: `my-new` or `MyNew`